-1. When to ask for help
+1. Asking for help

-When to ask for help
+Asking for help

 Caring for someone can take a lot of time and energy.
 It’s not always possible to do everything yourself.
 If you live a long way away, have a job or a young family to look after, you might not be able to give your relative or friend the care that they need.
-If they need specialist care or their condition is getting worse, you might need to think about alternative care options.
+If they need specialist care, or their condition is getting worse, you might need to think about alternative care options.

 Find home care locally

 Search our Care services directory to find domiciliary care providers in your local area.

 - Dealing with changing care needs: read about what to do if your relative or friend's circumstances have changed.